Function-Correcting Codes for Insertion-Deletion Channel: Function-Correcting Codes for Insertion-Deletion Errors

 Using the result from the previous lemma, we will now establish a lower bound on $N_{ID}^{(1)}(I)$ for a given distance matrix $I$.
-This bound can be viewed as a generalisation of the Plotkin-type bound for insdel codes with irregular distance requirements. \begin{lemma} For $N \in \mathbb{N}$ and any matrix $I \in \mathbb{N}_0^{M \times M}$, such that $N \geq \frac{4S}{M^2}$,
+This bound can be viewed as a generalization of the Plotkin-type bound for insdel codes with irregular distance requirements.